OpenDSA/OpenDSA/RST/source/Development/SetSearch.rst

    :satisfies:
    :topic: Search

-Bit Vectores for Representing Sets
+Bit Vectors for Representing Sets
 ==================================

 Determining whether a value is a member of a particular set is a